Alzheimer's Caregiving During the Holidays: Making the Season Bright

 • What is their best time of day?
 Schedule any visitors for that time.

-Some Seasonal Safety Concerns
+Seasonal Safety Concerns

 What About You?

-Most important, it is the spirit of togetherness and fun that family and friends value and cherish from year to year.
+Most importantly, it is the spirit of togetherness and fun that family and friends value and cherish from year to year.
 Make sure you are having fun.
 That is what you, your family, and your care recipient need most.

 About the author